jenahparman/fall23-cs625/HW2/HW2-report.md

 <img src="/HW2/Resources/screenshot1.png" width="1000" alt="dog names to dog">
 </p>

-After doing some research, I found out that geckos are lizards and all tortoises are turtles (but not all turtles are tortoises.)
-I wanted to narrow my list of unique values down more, so I decided to consolidate these by using a *Text filter*, searching for "gecko" and "tortoise", and using a cell *Transform* to change any instances to "Lizard" and "Turtle".
+After doing some research, I found out that geckos are lizards[^1] and all tortoises are turtles (but not all turtles are tortoises.)[^2] I wanted to narrow my list of unique values down more, so I decided to consolidate these by using a *Text filter*, searching for "gecko" and "tortoise", and using a cell *Transform* to change any instances to "Lizard" and "Turtle".
 I made sure to indicate the more specific animal type in the pet breed column before making the change.

 I repeated the same steps for any "goldfish" or "betta fish", simply changing these to "Fish" but mentioning the specificities in the breed column.
 I had a hard time deciding whether I should consolidate the two chicken entries with the "Bird" category, but I ended up doing so.
 I noticed that the list had only two different kinds of insects (Bees and Spiney Leaf Insect), so I joined these under one "Insect" category.